jxz12/EcoBuilder/README.md

 # Research world
 fix superfocus small nodes
-make leaderboards more explorable finish the tutorial for this as well. verify high scores by checking matrices
+verify high scores by checking matrices

 # Other
-score number colour can be green when it shouldn't procrustes thing for SGD score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap and on finish double check the teams visualisations (do procrustes for both) more fidelity in link balls remove/disable layout groups as soon as levels are spawned release game with australian fires as angle?
+score number colour can be green when it shouldn't procrustes thing for SGD score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap double check the teams visualisations (do procrustes for both) more fidelity in link balls remove/disable layout groups as soon as levels are spawned make health go blue if above a super threshold (will need another fill sprite) release game with australian fires as angle?

 experiments to see how the score changes over time